 Support after diagnosis

 Here you will find a collection of completed research studies relating to post-diagnostic support.
-They have been selected by Dr Jenny La Fontaine, Senior Research Fellow, University of Bradford.
 Some of the links we provide are to the abstract only.
 For a full paper it may be necessary to subscribe to the site or to pay a fee.

 You may also find it useful to visit The Angela Project research web page.
 The Angela Project was a three-year long research study that focused on both diagnosis and post-diagnostic support.
 It was the largest study of young onset dementia carried out in the UK.